I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_analogvideoinfo.md

 `rcTarget`

 Specifies a rectangle that indicates which part of the target buffer to use.

+`dwActiveWidth`

+Specifies the width of the active incoming video signal.
+For example, the value for ITUR-601 could be set to 720 active samples per line.

+`dwActiveHeight`

+Specifies the height of the active incoming video signal.
+For example, the value for NTSC could be set to 483.
+For PAL/SECAM, the value could be set to 575.

+`AvgTimePerFrame`

+Specifies the average time per frame, in 100-nanosecond units.

 ## Remarks
 A source filter can request that the sink filter take only a section of the video by providing values that effectively define a clipping rectangle in the <b>rcSource</b> member.
 However, if the sink filter does not check for the clipping rectangle on connection, the sink filter simply renders all of the video, effectively ignoring any clipping information passed from the source filter to the sink filter.